GRANTS & DONATIONS

 MSD UK Grants Programme

-At MSD, we are proud of our continued commitment to supporting healthcare and patient organisations to deliver innovative projects which tackle health inequalities, drive improvements in patient outcomes, and support the elimination of public health threats.
+We are proud of our continued commitment to supporting healthcare and patient organisations to deliver innovative projects which tackle health inequalities, drive improvements in patient outcomes, and support the elimination of public health threats.

 Our grants programmes offer arm’s lengths financial grants to eligible organisations, to support a range of projects including educational initiatives, support for local communities and projects which advocate for patient’s needs across the UK.
 Without our support, these organisations might not have been able to get these innovative projects off the ground.